-Traffic to your website is flowing freely, but are you converting that interest into actual sales?
+Traffic to your ecommerce website is flowing freely, but are you converting that interest into actual sales?
 Gemma Haggarty, MD of Steak, explains how to increase your online sales, turning web visitors into customers.

 To encourage site visitors to purchase from your website it needs to be very well laid-out, clean and clear.
 Navigation is absolutely imperative.
 If people find your website awkward and cumbersome and can't find what they want, they will go and find it elsewhere and they won't come back.
+Make sure your ecommerce website designer understands this from the start.

 User-friendliness is important.
 You have to keep everything simple, professional and consistent.
 You can't afford to make spelling errors, for instance.
 It's also important to keep things as intuitive as possible.
 You must use obvious section names and remind the user where they are in the site.
 Use a strong call to action to get them to buy.